Zesmat/smart_envirocontrol/README.md

 Notes:
 - `sqlite3` is part of Python’s standard library (no install needed).
-- If `scikit-learn` install fails on your machine, upgrade pip first (above) and ensure you’re on a supported Python version.
+- If any installs fail on your machine, upgrade pip first (above) and ensure you’re on a supported Python version.
 - Voice commands in `dashboard.py` require `SpeechRecognition` and an audio backend (`PyAudio` is included in `requirements.txt`).
 - The dashboard uses `edge-tts` (neural TTS) and `pygame` for audio playback.
   - On first run, the app may generate and store cached MP3 files under `cache/` for instant responses.
   - Both Speech-to-Text (Google via SpeechRecognition) and Edge TTS typically require an internet connection.

+Microphone note:
+- `dashboard.py` currently uses a fixed microphone index (`device_index=1`).
+If voice recognition isn’t working, change the device index to match your system.

 ---